dtch1997/motools/mozoo/experiments/persona_vectors/README.md

 If `evaluate.py` says training isn't complete:
 1. Wait a bit longer and try again
+2. Check status with `status.py` to see which models are still training
-2. Or run `train.py` again - it will check the cached training job and wait for completion
+3. Or run `train.py` again - it will check the cached training job and wait for completion

-### "Model atom ID file not found"

-Run `train.py` first to create the model atom ID file.

 ### Training failed